 Greece believed to be one of the oldest civilizations of the world has seen several rise and fall during the period of Classical Greece dating from 8th century B.C to 146 Century B.C.
-The Ancient Greek Government was run by the Aristocrats during early 8th Century B.C.
-Aristocracy in Greek term was known as rule by the best.
+The Ancient Greek Government was run by the Aristocrats for most of its time and even in other forms of government they were still very influential in the political sphere.

-Ancient Greek Government and Democracy
+Ancient Greek Governments

 In the 7th Century B.C there came a major change in the ancient Greece Government with the emergence of the Middle class.
 They were the group of people who replaced the aristocrats in several Greek states – cities.